vivekvision/LLM_KnowledgeBase/Basics.md

 Zero-shot prompt - The model is given a natural language descripton of the task, and it is expected to learn the task from this description alone

-One-shot prompt: The model is provided with one example to the LLm within the prompt to give some guidance on what type of response you want
+One-shot prompt: The model is provided with one example to the LLM within the prompt to give some guidance on what type of response you want

 Few-shot prompt: Few-shot prompts are similar to one-shot prompts, but the model is given multiple labeled examples of the task